MIME

 (MIME) Part Two: Message Header Extensions for Non-ASCII Text (Sep 1993).

 Although the MIME formalism was designed mainly for SMTP, its content types are also important in other communication protocols.
 In the Hypertext Transfer Protocol (HTTP) for the World Wide Web, servers insert a MIME header field at the beginning of any Web transmission.
-Clients use the content type or media type header to select an appropriate viewer application for the type of data indicated.
+Clients use the content type header to select an appropriate viewer application for the type of data indicated.

 History

 MIME originated from the Andrew Messaging System, which was part of Andrew Project developed at Carnegie Mellon University (CMU), as a cross-platform alternative to the Andrew-specific data format.

 MIME header fields

 MIME-Version

 The presence of this header field indicates the message is MIME-formatted.
 The value is typically "1.0".
 The field appears as follows: